-The rule Rule 49 is intended to regulate all practice of law within the boundaries of the District of Columbia.
-The fact that an attorney is associated with a law firm that maintains an office in the District of Columbia does not, of itself, establish that that attorney is maintaining an office in the District of Columbia. or holding out as authorized to practice in the District of Columbia.
+The ruleRule 49 is intended to regulate all practice of law within the boundaries of the District of Columbia.
+The fact that an attorney is associated with a law firm that maintains an office in the District of Columbia does not, of itself, establish that that attorney is maintaining an office in the District of Columbia- or holding out as authorized to practice in the District of Columbia.

-The practice of law subject to this rule Rule 49 is not confined to the matters subject to the law of the District of Columbia.
+The practice of law subject to this ruleRule 49 is not confined to the matters subject to the law of the District of Columbia.
 The rule law.
 Rule 49 applies to the practice of all substantive areas of the law and requires admission to the D.C.
-District of Columbia Bar where the practice is carried on in the District of Columbia and does not fall within one authorized by any of the exceptions enumerated Rules 49(c)(1)-(13).
-It applies to legal services in section (e) the District of Columbia even if those legal services pertain to a matter involving federal law, foreign law, or the law of a state or territory.
+District of Columbia Bar where the practice is carried on in the District of Columbia and doesis not fall within oneauthorized by any of the exceptions enumeratedRules 49(c)(1)-(13).
+It applies to legal services in section (c) the District of Columbia even if those legal services pertain to a matter involving federal law, foreign law, or the law of a state or territory.